-The total amount subject to capital management policies at the reporting date is €503,900,470 (2019: €605,106,728).
+The total amount subject to capital management policies at the reporting date is $\notin 259,135,035$ (2019: $\notin 302,536,604$ ).
 Due to the structure of the Company as a Section 110 vehicle, standardised ratios used in capital management such as gearing are deemed not to be appropriate or relevant.
 KBC Asset Management NV does not set targeted returns for capital management purposes.
-A description of the ratios and methods used by KBC Asset Management NV in deciding how resources are allocated and assessing the performance of the investments are detailed in Note 17.
-These ratios and methods include credit quality assessment, ALM ratios, note issuance and redemption assessments, analysis of exposures and price fluctuation reviews.

-It is not expected that the Company will issue additional ordinary shares and any additional note series issued in future reporting periods will be driven by changes in portfolio composition and investor demand at the underlying fund level.
+It is not expected that the Company will issue additional ordinary shares and any additional note series issued in future reporting periods will be driven by changes in portfolio composition.
 The terms applicable to note redemptions and the quinzaine process have been outlined in Note 3 and Note 15.